-Modern Human is looking for a Design Researcher with qualitative research experience to join our team in London or Cambridge.
+Modern Human is looking for an experienced Design Researcher with qualitative research experience to join our team.

 Design Researchers play a key role in our process.
 They work collaboratively on projects, leading clients and teams through discovery research to develop and communicate insights and opportunities in an inspirational way, to create innovative new products, services and spaces.